nats-io/nats.java/README.md

 For more information, see the Oracle Java documentation page on [Client-Driven OCSP and OCSP Stapling](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/ocsp.html)

-Also, there is a detailed [OCSP Example](https://github.com/nats-io/java-nats-examples/tree/main/ocsp) that shows how to create SSL contexts.
+Also, there is a detailed [OCSP Example](https://github.com/nats-io/java-nats-examples/tree/main/ocsp) that shows how to create SSL contexts enabling OCSP stapling.

 ### UTF-8 Subjects